isomerpages/mol-services/_move-house/00b-finances.md

 ### Assessing your budget

 Buying a flat is a long-term financial commitment.
-Do use the following to plan your finances.
+To finance a flat purchase, buyers can use cash, CPF savings, housing grants (if eligible) and take a housing loan from HDB (if eligible) or from the financial institution.
+Use the following to plan your finances and check your eligibility if you wish to take up an HDB housing loan.

 - <a href="https://hdb.gov.sg/cs/infoweb/residential/financing-a-flat-purchase/step-by-step-guide-to-financial-planning" target="_blank">Step-by-step guide</a>
 - Read more about <a href="https://hdb.gov.sg/cs/infoweb/residential/financing-a-flat-purchase/housing-loan-from-hdb/eligibility-conditions" target="_blank">eligibility conditions</a> for the HDB Housing loan